ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 *sdcMicro* the transition matrix cannot be exactly specified.
 A useful alternative is constructing strata and applying PRAM within the strata.
-In this way, the changes between variables will only be applied within the strata.
-Example 5.15 illustrates this by applying PRAM to the variable “toilet” within the strata generated by the “region” education.
+In this way, the changes between variables will only be applied within the strata. :numref:`code515` illustrates this by applying PRAM to the variable “toilet” within the strata generated by the “region” education.
 This prevents changes in the variable “toilet”, where toilet types in a particular region are exchanged with those in other regions.
 For